LLNL/sundials/doc/shared/sunnonlinsol/SUNNonlinSol_API.rst

-.. c:function:: int SUNNonlinSolSetLSolveFn(SUNNonlinearSolver NLS, SUNNonlinSolLSolveFn SolveFn)
+.. c:function:: SUNErrCode SUNNonlinSolSetLSolveFn(SUNNonlinearSolver NLS, SUNNonlinSolLSolveFn SolveFn)

    This *optional* function is called by SUNDIALS integrators to provide the nonlinear solver with access to its linear solver solve function.